FamilyFinder/FamilyFinder/README.md

 -H <file.hmm>      HMM file to filter prediction results (recommended when using -D).
 -t                 Specify to generate a phylogenetic tree after predictions with IQtree.
--q <iqtree_params> Specify iqtree parameters (default: -bb 1000 -alrt 1000 -abayes -mem 20G -safe -T AUTO; http://www.iqtree.org/doc/). echo "  -s                 Specify to retrieve species names." echo "                     Note: This may significantly increase processing time." echo "  -I <domain>        Specify domains using InterPro classification," echo "                     separated by commas (e.g., IPR001,IPR002,IPR004)." echo "  -e <environment>   Specify a Conda environment for third-party components." echo "  -h                 Display this help message and exit." echo "" echo "Example:" echo "  Family_finder.sh -i /path/to/genomes -d path/to/orthoDB -o /path/to/output"
+-q <iqtree_params> Specify iqtree parameters (default: -bb 1000 -alrt 1000 -abayes -mem 20G -safe -T AUTO; http://www.iqtree.org/doc/).
+-s                 Specify to retrieve species names. **Note**: This may significantly increase processing time.
+-I <domain>        Specify domains using InterPro classification, separated by commas (e.g., IPR001,IPR002,IPR004).
+-e <environment>   Specify a Conda environment for third-party components.
+-h                 Display this help message and exit.

+Examples:
+BASIC: Family_finder.sh -i /path/to/genomes -d path/to/orthoDB -o /path/to/output
+WITH PHYLOGENETIC RECONSTRUCTION: Family_finder.sh -i /path/to/genomes -d path/to/orthoDB -o /path/to/output -t
+WITH FILTER BY PROTEIN DOMAIN: Family_finder.sh -i /path/to/genomes -d path/to/orthoDB -o /path/to/output -I IPR001,IPR002,IPR004

 In order to use the pipeline you need to have these dependencies installed: